I am a

 Study contemporary Australian Indigenous art at Griffith

 Your study will be based on research into your own family history and traditions.
-You’ll undertake field trips to Aboriginal and Torres Strait Islander communities and study contemporary culture and politics.
-Dr Carol McGregor leads a dedicated team of CAIA staff.
-Her work has been exhibited across the country and strongly reflects her identity as an Indigenous Australian.
+You’ll have the chance to undertake field trips to Aboriginal and Torres Strait Islander communities and study contemporary culture and politics.

 Choose your own path